blampe/goat/README.md

 ## Examples

-Here are some SVGs and the ASCII input they were generated from:
+Here are some SVGs and the UTF-8 input they were generated from:

 ### Trees